-One the highest point on Peleliu is the US Army 323rd Infantry Monument & Lookout.
-There some 100steps to get to the lookout from where you can see a 360* view of the Island.
+One of the highest points on Peleliu is the US Army 323rd Infantry Monument & Lookout.
+There are 100 steps to get to the lookout from where you can see a 360* view of the Island.

 Some of the best Scuba diving in Palau is just a few minutes boat ride from Peleliu, while the same dive sites take more than an hour to reach from Koror.

-Snorkelling is also a great activity to do on Peleliu with snorkelling sites being more accessible here than around Koror.
+Snorkeling is also a great activity to do on Peleliu, with snorkeling sites being more accessible here than around Koror.

-And be aware that´s no shops outside Klouklubed so stock up before heading to the beach.
+And be aware that there are no shops outside Klouklubed, so stock up before heading to the beach.

-This beach is located inside a calm lagoon, and the water is always calm here, making it a great place for swimming, other parts of Peleliu has strong current and big waves.
+This beach is located inside a calm lagoon, and the water is always calm here, making it a great place for swimming.
+Other parts of Peleliu have strong currents and big waves.

-Palau is becoming a popular destination for birdwatcher from all over the world, and from a study done by the Palau Conservation Society.
-Is it the Island of Peleliu witch have the highest bird population in Palau.
+Palau is becoming a popular destination for birdwatchers from all over the world, and from a study done by the Palau Conservation Society.

-The waters around Peleliu are popular with tourist wanting to go deep-sea fishing and trolling, or if you want to go spearfishing.
+The waters around Peleliu are popular with tourists wanting to go deep-sea fishing and trolling or if you want to go spearfishing.

-Angaur island is another inhabited island in Palau and the only Island in the south pacific Island with Monkeys.
-Anguar was also home to a WW2 battle between Japan and the US.
+Angaur island is another inhabited island in Palau and the only Island on the south pacific Island with Monkeys.
+After visiting Peleliu, Angaur Island is the next logical step.
+Angaur was also home to a WW2 battle between Japan and the US.
 But far from as bloody as on Peleliu.

 Angaur is located only about 5miles/8Km south of Peleliu.
-You can see Anguar from the southern tip of Peleliu.
+You can see Angaur from the southern tip of Peleliu.
 But so close but still so far away.

 Even the local travel agency which offers day trips there refused.

-So the only way to reach Anguar is with a small local flight either on one of the twice a week scheduled flight or on a chartered one.
+So the only way to reach Angaur is with a small local flight, either on one of the twice-a-week scheduled flights or on a chartered one.

-These days accommodation options on Peleliu are pretty limited, according to online research, so should it be four different accommodations options on the Island, but when I arrived was 2 of them completely shutdown.
+These days accommodation options on Peleliu are pretty limited.
+According to online research, there should be four different accommodation options on the Island, but when I arrived, 2 of them were completely shut down.

-And when I asked the locals on Peleliu if there was a temporary shutdown or a permanent one, they had no idea.
+And when I asked the locals on Peleliu if it was a temporary shutdown or a permanent one, they had no idea.

-So by early 2020 is there two options for accommodation on Peleliu.
+So by early 2021, there are two options for accommodation on Peleliu.

-Dolphin Bay Resort & Peleliu Divers, the high-end option on Peleliu and home to the only dive centre, has private bungalows which are equipped with ceiling fan and A/C and private bathroom, fridge and mini-bar and private balcony.
+Dolphin Bay Resort & Peleliu Divers, the high-end option on Peleliu and home to the only dive center, has private bungalows which are equipped with ceiling fan and A/C and private bathroom, fridge and mini-bar, and private balcony.

-Have a great sundeck and one of only two bars on the Island, even if you are not staying here so is the sundeck a great place to go for a cold beer and to watch the sunset.
+They have a great sundeck and one of only two bars on the Island.
+Even if you are not staying here, the sundeck is a great place to go for a cold beer and to watch the sunset.

 The budget accommodation Peleliu

-If you are staying at the hostel in the Adventure Inn so will you have a common kitchen where you can cook yourself.
+If you are staying at the hostel in the Adventure Inn, you will have a common kitchen where you can cook for yourself.

-Adventure Inn also has a small restaurant which a set menu each evening.
+Adventure Inn also has a small restaurant with a set menu each evening.